 What is Community Science?

 It encourages communities to guide, participate in, learn from, and benefit from science.
 Community science is also a means for researchers to learn how their specialised knowledge is required in application by communities, guiding research and knowledge-building priorities.

 Community Science Approach in Four Phases

-Thriving Earth Exchange launched in 2013 and it has exceeded all its initial goals while simultaneously developing a successful and scalable community science approach.
+Thriving Earth Exchange launched in 2016 and it has exceeded all its initial goals while simultaneously developing a successful and scalable community science approach.
 By 2019, the program had enabled over 100 projects in communities with a collective population of over 17 million people.

 Thriving Earth Exchange helps connect local communities with scientists to co-design and co-produce projects that advance local priorities related to natural resources, climate change, and natural hazards.
 Its mission is to strengthen and enhance collaboration among communities, scientists, and partner organisations so that all communities can build healthy, resilient, thriving, just, and ecologically responsible futures.

 Future Earth Australia is bringing this highly successful model to our region.
 By connecting with community leaders who need scientific expertise on their sustainability priorities, sourcing a team of pro-bono scientific experts to serve, and facilitating the co-design, development, and execution of the project, we will facilitate actionable science for the wellbeing of communities.